Comic Book / What If?

 - Non Sequitur Causality: A problem with some issues, most often in the form of "Well, first of all things seem to be going well, but then!
 Something bad happens!
 That didn't happen in the original timeline and yet isn't a consequence of the posited change!"
 Examples include "What If Captain America had formed the Avengers?", which despite being the direct sequel to a much more coherent issue, asks you to make a lot of leaps in logic to make sense of it all.
 "What If the Hulk killed Wolverine" where the death of Wolverine creates a cosmic imbalance favoring chaos and thus the super villain the Adversary is free to imprison Roma and go on to kill many other X-Men, something he never did even when he fought them in the mainstream continuity.
 In "What If Professor X became the Juggernaut" the Fantastic Four decide to randomly attack Xavier and the X-Men after the latter trashed the Sentinels that first attacked them, handwaving that Reed Richards was friends with Bolvier Trask, the maker of the Sentinels, resulting in them all losing their powers due to a device that Xavier makes.
 In "What if The Marvel Super Heroes had Lost Atlantis Attacks," Set contaminates the world's water supply turning nearly everyone into serpent people (including most of the remaining super heroes and villains), except for about eight random superheroes and villains.
 No reason is given why these particular eight never drank the water, and why others did, other than for the purposes of the story.

-- Oppressive States of America: What Captain America awakens to in "What if Captain America were not revived until today?" (v1 #44) — published, perhaps coincidentally, in 1984.
+- Oppressive States of America: What Captain America awakens to in "What if Captain America were not revived until today?" (v1 #44).
+(Published, coincidentally, in 1984 — although according to Word of God, had Peter Gillis, the writer, known that the story would reach publication in 1984, he would have changed the title accordingly.)

 - Personality Powers: "What if the Fantastic Four had different super powers?" (v1 #6) presumes that the Fantastic Four have Personality Powers, then explores what might have happened if different aspects of their personality had been at the forefront, giving them different powers.